GZod01/Mod-Spaconium/README.md

 If you join the server the class choice screen will be automaticly appear but if you create a world with the mod without joining the server you will have to use the /resetclass command to choose your class.

 ## Become Tester:
-The mod is in development and there may be bugs, so spaconium need testers. (the testers can preview the coming-soon features) (Join the server Discord, create an issue or send me a mail for more infos)
+The mod is in development and there may be bugs, so spaconium need testers. (the testers can preview the coming-soon features) (Join the discord server, create an issue or send me a mail for more infos)
 <!--<a href="https://gzod01.github.io/spaconium/private/inscription-testers">Inscriptions</a>-->